vele616/monorepo/packages/company/website/content/blog/how-to-clone-object-in-javascript.md

   console.log(clonedObject);
 ```

-The example throws an error with `Uncaught Error: Symbol(👽) could not be cloned.` message.
-If you remove the alien property from the object, the code works.
+The example returns an error with a `Uncaught Error: Symbol(👽) could not be cloned.` message.
+If you remove the 'alien' property from the object, the code works.

 <subtitle>Helpful links</subtitle>